Corvus: In folklore and mythology

 In Hinduism, crows are thought of as carriers of information that give omens to people regarding their situations.
 For example, when a crow crows in front of a person's house, the resident is expected to have special visitors that day.
 Also, in Hindu literature, crows have great memories which they use to give information.
 Symbolism is associated with the crow in the Hindu faith.
 On a positive note, crows are often associated with worship of ancestors because they are believed to be embodying the souls of the recently deceased.
 However, many other associations with crows are seen in Hinduism.
 Crows are believed to be connected with both the gods and goddesses, particularly the controversial ones such as Sani, the god of the planet Saturn, who uses a crow as his vehicle.
 In Hindu astrology, it is said that one who has the effect of Sani in their horoscope are angered easily, and may be unable to take control of their futures, but are extremely intelligent at the same time.
 Thus the presence of a crow, the vehicle of Sani is believed to have similar effects on the homes it lays its eyes on.
 Whether these effects are positive or negative is a source of debate in Hinduism.
 Crows are also considered ancestors in Hinduism and during Śrāddha, the practice of offering food or pinda to crows is still in vogue.
 Crows are associated with Dhumavati the form of mother goddess that invokes quarrel and fear.
 Crows are also fed during the fifteen day period of Pitru Paksha, which occurs in the autumn season, as an offering and sacrifice to the ancestors.
-During the time of Pitra Paksha, it is believed that the ancestors descend on earth from pitra-loka, and are able to eat food offered to them by the means of a crow.
+During the time of Pitra Paksha, it is believed that the ancestors descend on Earth from pitra-loka, and are able to eat food offered to them by the means of a crow.
 This can also occur during the time of Kumbha, many Hindus prepare entire vegetarian meals that are eaten solely by the crows and other birds.

 In Irish mythology, crows are associated with Morrigan, the goddess of war and death.

-In Islam, the Surat Al-Ma'ida of the Qur'an describes the story of how the crow teaches son of Adam to cover dead body of his brother: "Then Allah sent a crow digging a grave in the ground for a dead crow, in order to show him how to bury the corpse of his brother.
+In Islam, the Surat Al-Ma'ida of the Qur'an describes the story of how the crow teaches the son of Adam to cover the dead body of his brother: "Then Allah sent a crow digging a grave in the ground for a dead crow, in order to show him how to bury the corpse of his brother.
 He cried, 'Alas!
 Have I even failed to be like this crow and bury the corpse of my brother?'
 So he became regretful."

 In Japanese mythology, a three-legged crow called Yatagarasu (八咫烏) is depicted.

 In Korean mythology, a three-legged crow is known as Samjokgo (hangul: 삼족오; hanja: 三足烏).

 In Norse mythology, Huginn and Muninn are a pair of common ravens that range the entire world, Midgard, bringing the god Odin information.